pardeike/Zombieland/README.md

 **Zombies rage when a group gets too large**
 Makes extra angry zombies (red eyes) that know where you are and will follow you (and destroy things if previous setting allows it)

+**Rage level**
+This controls the difficulty of raging.
+Set to low, raging only occurs in very large groups and does not last long.
+Set to high, raging will happen in smaller groups and the effect will last longer.

 ### Zombie health

 **Zombies recover from injuries**